 Hi there!
 I am a Lecturer at UNSW Sydney, where you can find me teaching Interaction Design and UX at UNSW Arts, Design & Architecture (ADA) and leading the Assistive Technology focus of the Creative Robotics Lab.
 I’m also the Director of Sector Engagement (Health) at ADA, a role in which I aim to support and promote the human-centred approaches to health and wellbeing research found across our diverse faculty.

 Like most designers, I bring an interdisciplinary approach to my research and teaching.
-However, my main interest is in working alongside neurodiverse populations to develop interactive experiences to enrich the lives of people often marginalised by emerging technologies.
+My main interest is in inclusive co-design methods that support working alongside neurodiverse populations to develop interactive experiences that enrich the lives of people often marginalised by emerging technologies.
 What does this mean?
 A few definitions are helpful here…

 [Judy] Singer’s notion of neurodiversity was that autism and Asperger’s were not an ‘affliction’ but another state of being with equal rights to live and reproduce… Over time the neurodiversity community has grown to include conditions such as Dyslexia, Dyscalculia, Dyspraxia/DCD, Autistic Spectrum Disorder, Asperger’s Syndrome, Tourette’s Syndrome and Attention Deficit Hyperactivity Disorder (ADHD).